Santa Cruz California, USA Travel Guide

 Consider traffic, especially during peak season, when planning travel times.

 Many hotels near the Boardwalk cater to families.
-Vacation rentals with multiple bedrooms and kitchens also excel for family trips.
+Vacation rentals with multiple bedrooms and kitchens also excel for family groups trips.